-When the primer is dry, you can apply the paint using a spray gun or a paintbrush.
-You only need about 3 coats of paint over high-gloss paint.
+Once the primer is dry, apply the paint using a spray gun or paintbrush.
+You only need 2-3 coats of paint over high-gloss paint.
 Wait until one coat dries before applying the next one.

-It’s better to apply light coats of paint for better adhesion and to prevent the finish from being too thick.
-Also, ensure to allow each coat of paint to dry properly before a recoat.
+It’s best to apply light coats for better adhesion and to prevent the finish from being too thick.

-You can use flat paint over high-gloss paint but you have to rough up the high-gloss paint first by scrubbing the high-gloss finish with steel wool.
+You can use flat paint over a high-gloss finish, but you must rough up the finish with steel wool.
 This removes the glossy top coat lightly so flat paint can stick over it.

-You can use semi-gloss paint over high-gloss paint only if you sand the high-gloss finish first.
-This is because semi-gloss paint doesn’t stick to a glossy finish.
-To make a semi-gloss paint stick, you need to abrade the high-gloss finish so the semi-gloss paint can stick.
+You can use semi-gloss paint over high-gloss paint only if you sand the finish first.
+This is because semi-gloss paint doesn’t stick to a glossy finish without sanding.

-Eggshell paint can be used over high-gloss paint but only if you use a primer coating first.
-This is to give the eggshell paint something to bite into.
-You should only use a water-based primer on the gloss to prep for eggshell paint.
+Eggshell paint can be used over high-gloss paint, but only if you use a water-based primer first.
+This is to give the eggshell paint something to stick to.

 You can use oil-based spray paint over high-gloss paint.
 That’s because spray paint is applied at high speed and will stick to almost any surface.
 The key to good paint adhesion is to apply light coats.